The Christmas Truce

 On Christmas Day, after verbal agreements were made between front lines, German and English soldiers left their trenches and greeted each other in no man’s land.
 They exchanged gifts, took photographs together, and kicked around soccer balls.
 They also buried their dead that they found in no man’s land.

-Michael Walsh is an Adult Serices Librarian at the Will Library.
-He is currently reading Under the Banner of Heaven by Jon Krakauer.
+Michael Walsh is an Adult Services Librarian at the Will Library.
+He is currently reading The March by E.L Doctorow.